Unidata/netcdf-c/man4/netcdf-install.md

   [[\<](#nc_002dconfig "Previous section in reading order")]   [[\>](#Prebuilt-DLL "Next section in reading order")]       [[\<\<](#Using "Beginning of this chapter or previous chapter")]   [[Up](#Top "Up section")]   [[\>\>](#Build-Problems "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ------------------------------------------------------------ ------------------------------------------------------- --- ------------------------------------------------------------------ --------------------------- ------------------------------------------ --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-5. Building and Installing NetCDF on Windows {.chapter}
+5. Building and Installing NetCDF on Windows
 ============================================

 NetCDF can be built and used from a variety of development environments